030/releasesoftwaremoreoften.com/index.md

 # Release Software More Often

+## 2021-03-23 N3DR (6.0.6)

+[Version 6.0.6 of N3DR](https://github.com/030/n3dr/compare/6.0.5...6.0.6) has been released.
+This version contains a `--skip-errors` option that allows users to continue-on-error while uploading Maven2 artifacts to Nexus3.
+Also two environment variables have been added to ensure that users could modify the regular expression to ensure that artifacts that deviate from the standard could be uploaded as well.

 ## 2020-05-09 BCBSN

 I created the Bitbucket Cloud Build Status Notifier ([BCBSN](https://github.com/030/bcbsn)) to ensure that a build status can be sent to Bitbucket Cloud if a Jenkins Multi branch pipeline is run for the first time.
 [Initially I found a bug ticket, left a comment](https://issues.jenkins-ci.org/browse/JENKINS-40456) and tried to find a workaround, but after spending more than 10 hours it turned out that it was quicker to create a simple tool.